Village weaver: Description

-The non-breeding male has a yellow head with an olive crown, grey upperparts and whitish underparts.
+The nonbreeding male has a yellow head with an olive crown, grey upperparts and whitish underparts.
 The wings remain yellow and black.
 The adult female has streaked olive upperparts, yellow and black wings, and pale yellow underparts.
-Young birds are like the female but browner on the back.
+Young birds are like the female, but browner on the back.

 Distribution and habitat

-The village weaver is among the more common weaver species, and is widespread in Sub-Saharan Africa, but is absent from the arid regions in the southwest and northeast.
-It has been introduced to islands in the Indian Ocean and the Caribbean, where it has adapted well to the climate similar to its original range.
+The village weaver is among the more common weaver species, and is widespread in sub-Saharan Africa, but is absent from the arid regions in the southwest and northeast.
+It has been introduced to islands in the Indian Ocean and the Caribbean, where it has adapted well to the climates similar to its original range.